-Some ecotourism destinations serve as sanctuaries for biodiversity and endangered species.
+Some eco-conscious tourism destinations serve as sanctuaries for biodiversity and endangered species.
 Tourist access to these conservation areas is limited as well.

 El Vizcaino Whale Sanctuary is a crucial spot for the Grey Whale population, an extraordinary conservation place of global importance.

-Cultural ecotourism encourages tourists to learn more about a community’s culture and heritage often linked to history and natural resources usage.
+Cultural eco-conscious tourism encourages tourists to learn more about a community’s culture and heritage often linked to history and natural resources usage.